Your hindbrain functions as your ancient ally. Ever since you were a baby, it’s been mapping your world, helping you

 This is the part of your brain which connects to the spinal cord directly.
 Thus, it is your physical connection between the brain and the rest of your body.
 It controls movement and also processes vision and speech.
 Eye movement is handled here too.

 Getting its name for the Latin word for ‘bridge’, your hindbrain connects the spine to the higher brain.
 It’s a coordination hub sending and receiving signals between the two.
 It coordinates the respiratory rhythm, motor activity, sleep, and wakefulness–everything you need to survive.
 It is composed of the medulla oblongata, the pons, and the cerebellum.

-Also located here is the medulla oblongata, which is the control center for the heart and lungs.
+The medulla oblongata is the control center for the heart and lungs.
 It’s responsible for functions such as heart rate, blood pressure, breathing, swallowing and sneezing.

 Your hindbrain is an often forgotten but essential part of your brain.
 It handles the ‘subconscious stuff’ we tend to take for granted.